Forget Fast Food: Crispy Fish Sandwich

 Instructions

-1. In a medium bowl, combine the coleslaw and dressing.
-Place in fridge until ready for use.
+1. Combine the coleslaw and dressing in a medium bowl.
+Refrigerate until ready to use.

-2. In the bowl of a food processor, add crackers, parsley, garlic, salt and pepper and pulse until smooth.
-Pour the crumbs into a wide, shallow bowl.
-In another shallow bowl, lightly beat the eggs.
-Place the two bowls side by side for when you coat your fish.
+2. In a food processor, combine crackers, parsley, garlic, salt, and pepper; pulse until smooth.
+Pour crumbs into a wide, shallow bowl.

-4. While the fish is cooking, prepare the tarter sauce.
-Place ingredients in a food processor or handi-chopper, fitted with a steel blade and pulse a few times.
-Just until the pickles are finely chopped and the sauce is mixed, but not pureed.
-Set aside in the fridge until needed.
+5. Prepare the tartar sauce: Combine ingredients in a food processor and pulse until pickles are finely chopped and the sauce is mixed but not pureed.
+Refrigerate until needed.

-5. Heat one tablespoon of oil into a large skillet and turn the heat to medium-high heat.
-Add two of the filets and cook until the undersides are gold and crispy, about 3-4 minutes.
-Flip the filets and cook on the other side for an additional 3 minutes.
-Transfer the filets to a plate and tent with foil to keep warm.
+7. Add 2 fish filets; cook until undersides are golden and crispy, about 3-4 minutes.
+Flip and cook for another 3 minutes.
+Transfer to a plate and tent with foil to keep warm.

 Notes